vaskaloidis/clarity-assessment/README.md

 ### CLI
 The application includes a built-in REST server and an interactive CLI that run in parallel.

+Run the CLI `sh build/distributions/ATC-1.0-SNAPSHOT/bin/ATC`  (Batch file available there for windows also).

+To build new executables run `gradle build`

-First select 3 to start the system
+To use the system, first select option 3 to start the system

 ```
 1. Enqueue aircraft